lifestonechurch/lifestonechurch.net/_devotionals/2016-12-21-jumping-jacks-for-jesus.md

 Zechariah was a priest and his wife Elizabeth was from the daughters of Aaron (Luke 1:5).
 They are both called "righteous" and "living without blame" in verse 6.
 Zechariah gets chosen "by lot" to go in and burn incense at the sanctuary of the Lord when all of a sudden he gets startled when an angel later identified as Gabriel shows up to the right side of the altar of incense (Old Testament symbol of offered up prayer) and tells him his prayer has been heard.
 They are going to have a Baby!
 Yahweh is gracious would be the name of the child (that's what John means) and "many will rejoice at his birth" (Luke 1:14) He will be filled with the Holy Spirit while still in his mother's womb and he will turn many of the sons of Israel to the Lord their God.
 Also he can not have alcoholic beverages (Luke 1:15).
 He will go before the Lord God in the spirit and power of Elijah "to make ready for the Lord a prepared people" (Luke 1:17) and just to make sure we know what is going on Gabriel makes reference to the last two verses of the Old Testament written 400 years ago:

+{: .BibleQuote}
-Malachi 4
+Malachi 4<br/>

-5 Look, I am going to send you Elijah the prophet before the great and awesome Day of the LORD comes.
+5 Look, I am going to send you Elijah the prophet before the great and awesome Day of the LORD comes.<br/>
 6 And he will turn the hearts of fathers to their children and the hearts of children to their fathers.
 Otherwise, I will come and strike the land with a curse."

 *To understand the phrase "to turn the hearts of children to their fathers" note some of the context of injustice mentioned in Malachi 2 with men hating, divorcing, and abusing their wives (Mal.
 2:16) along with adultery, oppression of widows and orphans (Mal.
 3:5) as people mistreated others and got away with it they started to think and teach God must not care about hurting people and started calling what is evil, good.
 So the question was asked, "Where is the God of Justice?"
 (Mal.
 2:17) - "See, I am going to send My messenger, and he will clear the way before Me."
 (Mal.
 3:1) This is God speaking and John the Baptist will be used as a messenger to bring about the preparing of a way for God who shows up in bone and flesh through Jesus - God is going to bring Justice Himself not the messenger.

 Gabriel talking to Zechariah about his future son:

+{: .BibleQuote}
+Luke 1:17<br/>
-Luke 1:17 And he will go before Him in the spirit and power of Elijah, to turn the hearts of fathers to their children, and the disobedient to the understanding of the righteous, to make ready for the Lord a prepared people.
+And he will go before Him in the spirit and power of Elijah, to turn the hearts of fathers to their children, and the disobedient to the understanding of the righteous, to make ready for the Lord a prepared people.

 Zechariah had a problem with this, because he thought his wife was too old for this baby stuff and he begins to argue with Gabriel who whips out his credentials:

+{: .BibleQuote}
+Luke 1:19 and 20a<br/>
-"I am Gabriel, **who stands in the presence of God**, and I was sent to speak to you and tell you this good news. **Now listen!** (Luke 1:19 and 20a)
+"I am Gabriel, **who stands in the presence of God**, and I was sent to speak to you and tell you this good news. **Now listen!**

 Zechariah gets slapped with proverbial heavenly duct tape and can't speak till after Yahweh is gracious (John) is born.